 What is the Best Grass for Cows to Eat?

 The ideal beef pasture is something of a salad bar for cows.
-Containing many plants and grasses, a beef pasture of this nature gives the cows an element of nutritional diversity while increasing the fertility of the soil.
+Containing many plants and grasses, a beef pasture of this nature gives the cows an element of nutritional diversity while increasing the soil fertility.

 How Much Grass Does a Cow Eat Per Day?

-A cow needs to eat around 2.5% to 3% of its body weight in the grass every day.
+A cow needs to eat around 2.5% to 3% of its body weight in grass daily.
 A mature beef cow that weighs approximately 1,210 pounds requires roughly 30 to 35 pounds of pasture a day.

 For large mature dairy cows, like a Holstein, which weighs 1,500 pounds, it increases to around 45 pounds.